TFang96/CS272-FinalProject/README.md

 File explanation

+## Specify file name at the top of each file that requires it

 custom_roundabout.py: Our custom environment

 train_custom_agent.py: Trains an agent on the custom environment.
 Can set the amount of timesteps.